wazzamatazz/NRuuviTag/README.md

 A collection of .NET libraries to simplify interacting with RuuviTag IoT sensors from [Ruuvi](https://www.ruuvi.com/).

-The repository contains a [core library](/src/NRuuviTag.Core) that defines common types, and a [listener implementation](/src/NRuuviTag.Listener.Windows) that uses the Windows 10 SDK to observe the Bluetooth LE advertisements emitted by RuuviTag devices.
+The repository contains a [core library](/src/NRuuviTag.Core) that defines common types, and listener implementations that observe the Bluetooth LE advertisements emitted by RuuviTag devices.
 Samples received from RuuviTags can be automatically [published to an MQTT broker](#publishing-samples-to-mqtt).

+The repository contains the following listener implementations:

+- [Windows](/src/NRuuviTag.Listener.Windows) (using the Windows 10 SDK)
+- [Linux](/src/NRuuviTag.Listener.Linux) (using [DotNet-BlueZ](https://github.com/hashtagchris/DotNet-BlueZ) to receive advertisements from BlueZ's D-Bus APIs)

 The `nruuvitag` [command-line tool](#command-line-application) can be used to as a turnkey solution to start receiving and publishing RuuviTag sensor data to an MQTT broker.